 Some recommended compound exercises are the bench press, deadlift, barbell row and overhead press.
 Non gym members can achieve similar levels of stimulus from bodyweight exercises like push-ups and pull ups if they are done in a slow and controlled manner.

 Testosterone is converted into estrogen in fat tissue, which means that being overweight lowers testosterone levels.
 To reduce fat requires you to be in a calorie deficit, meaning your calorie input is less than your calorie output.
 This can be achieved by decreasing your input (eating less calories), or increasing your output (expending more calories through physical activity).
 I would advise doing a combination of both.

 Eat less – The first method of fat loss involves downloading a calorie counting app and establishing your maintenance calories – the number of calories required to maintain your current weight.
-Once you have discovered this figure, knock off 10 to 20 percent and you will be in a calorie deficit.
+Once you have discovered this figure, knock off 10 to 20 percent, placing yourself in a calorie deficit.
 This percentage is a personal choice; I suggest avoiding losing more than two pounds a week, as this would exceed what is considered a healthy weight loss rate.

 Move more – The second method of fat loss is to move more.
-I recommend cardio exercises as an optimal means of losing fat, as it tends to burn more calories than resistance training.
 Circuit training or high intensity interval training (HIIT) would be ideal, although I advise clients to find a method of exercise they enjoy, even if it’s just walking to the shop instead of driving.
 This ensures sustainability.